 On September 24, 2020, Corby renewed its exclusive right to represent PR's brands in Canada for a further five years and three months, effective July 1, 2021 until September 29, 2026, with a potential for automatic renewal for a further three years thereafter, subject to the achievement of performance criteria (the "2021 Agreement").
 The end of the term of the 2021 Agreement aligns with those of existing production and administrative services agreements with PR, renewed in 2016.
 The 2021 Agreement required a payment of an up-front fee of \$54.5 million which was paid September 28, 2021, which Corby funded through its deposits in cash management pools.
+The up-front fee was recorded in intangible assets and will be amortized over the term of the agreement.
 Since the 2021 Agreement is a related party transaction, the agreement was approved by the Independent Committee of the Corby Board of Directors, in accordance with Corby's related party transaction policy.

-On June 12, 2023, Corby entered into a loan agreement with PR with a total available credit amount of \$120,000, of which \$98,500 was drawn as at September 30, 2023.
+On June 12, 2023, Corby entered into a loan agreement with PR with a total available credit amount of \$120,000, of which was full drawn as at December 31, 2023.
 The loan provided Corby with the required funding to complete the ABG acquisition which closed on July 4th, 2023.
 The loan bears interest at a fixed rate of 5.43% per annum and matures June 30, 2033.
-Remaining available credit under the loan agreement can be drawn until December 20, 2023, after this time the is borrowing fixed.
 Interest is payable on a quarterly basis.
 The term loan along with any accrued interest is due in full at the maturity date, June 30, 2033, with Corby provided the option to voluntarily make partial or total repayment at any time before the maturity date.
 The loan agreement is on arm's-length terms at market rates and, as a related party transaction, was approved by Corby's independent directors, with external financial and legal advice.
+(See Note 12 "Long-term debt" for further information)